niallpaterson/sigma-calc/README.md

 # sigma-calc

 A simple calculator app written in JavaScript that allows users to perform calculations in [sigma](https://en.wikipedia.org/wiki/Summation#Capital-sigma_notation) and [pi](https://en.wikipedia.org/wiki/Product_(mathematics)#:~:text=Product%20of%20sequences,is%20just%20that%20number%20itself) notation.
+Handles conventional order of operations (BODMAS).

 ## Usage